philbuchanan/Accordion-Shortcodes/readme.txt

 * FIXED: A few incredibly small bugs/annoyances

 == Upgrade Notice ==
+= 2.2 =
+Added contextual admin help tab to posts and pages with link to full plugin documentation.

 = 2.1.1 =
 Fixes a few minor issues accidentally introduced in the 2.1 update.